zluo16/angular-project-setup-lab-immersive-alum/README.md

 ## Instructions

 Setup your directory structure.
-From the root directory, the structure should be as follows (you can find the index.html in this repo) -
+From the root directory, the structure should be as follows (you can find the index.html in this repo):

 ```
-- js/
+├── js/
-  - app/
+│   ├── app/
-    - directives/
+│   │   ├── directives/
-    - controllers/
+│   │   ├── controllers/
-    - services/
+│   │   ├── services/
-    - templates/
+│   │   ├── templates/
-      - partials/
+│   │   │   ├── partials/
-      - views/
+│   │   │   ├── views/
-  - angular.js
+│   ├── angular.js
-- img/
+├── img/
-- css/
+├── css/
-- index.html
+├── index.html
 ```

 You can find `angular.js` in this repo - make sure you put it into the `js/` folder!